Engwe EP-2 Pro Review – Folding Fat Tire Electric Bike

 When getting yourself an EP-2 Pro, try lower levels first.
 As mentioned before, the torque is quite aggressive and it can be unsafe if you are not familiar with it.

-I have tried out different levels:
+I have tried out all those different pedal-assistance levels:

 Engwe EP-2 Pro Design and Features